 Humility (Coaches, Students)

-The number one sign of a good combat sports / martial arts gym for me is a gym that's humble.
+The number one sign of a good combat sports gym or martial arts school is humility.

 Humility starts with the owners and coaches, and trickles down to the students.
 In fact, humility informs many of the other values.

 Combat sports are humbling to begin with.
 The day I started, I was instantly plastered by people with just a few days more experience than I did.
 This tends to continue.
-After two years, people with ~10 years still make a mockery of me.
+After two years, people with years more of experience still make a mockery of me.